nathanarimilli/HW-4-Reddit-Bot/README.md

 **1. Clearly states which politician your bot is supporting or opposing.**

 My bot isn't directly supporting a specific politician.
-However, my bot is commenting a ton of random opinions, negative and positive, about Alexandria Ocasio-Cortez and Donald Trump on reddit.
+However, my bot is commenting a ton of random opinions, negative and positive, about Alexandria Ocasio-Cortez, Donald Trump, and Ted Cruz on reddit.

 **2. Provides a link to your favorite thread involving your bot, an image screenshot of the thread, and a short description of what you like about it.**